 Lifelong Learning: Best Platforms for Online Courses

 This is a great website to hone in on improving your creativity and business abilities.
-Experts in business, creative skills, technology and lifestyle subjects share their knowledge in video courses.
-Then, you get a chance to practice what you’ve learned with a relevant online project.
-Skillshare also offers a 2 month free trial for new users!
+Experts in business, creative skills, technology, and lifestyle subjects share their knowledge in video courses.

 2. iTunes U

-Audible and Kindle are great options for learning through books.
-Although I personally prefer real, physical books, I know that’s not everyone’s cup of tea.
 If you don’t like listening to lectures (I know they can get boring!), Audible is a great option for listening to books.
 Kindle is an app/service to download and read eBooks.
 Both Audible and Kindle have fiction and nonfiction books available to spark your imagination, critical thinking, and learning spirit.
-Try Audible’s 30 day trial here, and try Kindle’s 30 day trial here.

 5. The Great Courses

-If you want to try a course out before purchasing, consider signing up for their free trial of Great Courses plus.
+If you want to try a course out before purchasing, consider signing up for their free trial of Great Courses plus (it is now called Wondrium, but it is the same great content that Great Courses plus has been offering for years!).
 You get 14 days of unlimited access to all of their courses – score!

 Professional Development: Best Platforms for Online Courses